davidlesches/towncrier/README.md

 # Towncrier

-Consider Facebook: when a friend posts an update, a growl notifications pops up on your screen.
-When someone send you a message, your "messages" icon becomes highlighted.
-A friends uploads a new profile photo and your notifications counter is incremented.
+Consider Facebook.
+When a friend posts an update a growl notifications pops up on your screen.
+When someone send you a message your "messages" icon becomes highlighted.
+A friend uploads a new profile photo and that triggers your notifications counter being incremented.

 Towncrier provides a handy DSL for replicating that kind of UX experience.

-Towncrier is a Ruby on Rails gem that allows you to quickly and easily create Javascript notifications for your app.
-It watches your models, and as resources are created or updated it pushes a Javascript data payload to the specific users you specify.
+Towncrier is a Ruby on Rails gem that allows you to speedily create Javascript notifications for your app.
+It watches your models, and as resources are created or updated it pushes a Javascript data payload to the users you specify.
 In your assets/javascripts files you can intercept these payloads and react to them, using the data within them to tweak the page in any way you desire.

 ## Cheat Sheet

 If you've used Towncrier before, he is a refresher.
 If you haven't, please read the more detailed instructions below.

-1. In the app/criers directory, add a new crier, using the same name as the model you are observing.
+Step 1: In the app/criers directory, add a new crier, using the same name as the model you are observing.

 ```ruby
 class AnswerCrier < Towncrier::Base